-On 17th July 2013, Dubai Duty Free donated AED 3 million to support the Ramadan campaign by His Highness Sheikh Mohammed Bin Rashid Al Maktoum, UAE Vice President, Prime Minister and Ruler of Dubai to provide clothing to 1 million needy children around the world.
+Other philanthropic initiatives supported by Dubai Duty Free in 2013 include a Dhs3 million donation to support the Ramadan campaign by HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, to provide clothing to a million needy children around the world.
 Dubai Duty Free continuously provides financial assistance and other support related to education, school construction, medical needs and much more.

 The Company will set and monitor specific improvement objectives to assist with the achievement of these overall objectives.
 All employees are required to understand, implement and maintain the ethos of the Company’s policy statement.
 Our policy statement will be reviewed on an ongoing basis to ensure that it is continuing to reflect the requirements of the Company.
 A copy of the HSE Policy is available at the Dubai Duty Free Office Building Reception and to anyone requesting a copy.